Green Park Stadium

 Green Park Stadium is an international cricket stadium in Kanpur, Uttar Pradesh, India.
-Its seating capacity increased to approximately 32,000 after a recent reconstruction.
-It is the home ground of Uttar Pradesh cricket team.
-It is located in the Civil Lines area in the north east part of Kanpur city near the banks of the river Ganga, which flows just behind the stadium.
+It has a seating capacity of approximately 32,000.
+It is the home ground of the Uttar Pradesh cricket team.
+It is located in the Civil Lines area in the northeast part of Kanpur near the banks of the river Ganga, which flows just behind the stadium.

-This arena is an International Test match venue.
-Green Park is under the control of the Sports Department of Uttar Pradesh.
-It has hosted international cricket matches in both Test and ODI formats.
+Controlled by the Sports Department of Uttar Pradesh, Green Park has hosted numerous international cricket matches across Test, One Day International (ODI), and Twenty20 International (T20I) formats.
 The stadium hosted the 500th Test played by the Indian team.
-It also organized four Vivo IPL matches, on 19 and 21 May 2016 and on 10 and 13 May 2017.
+It also hosted four Indian Premier League (IPL) matches in 2016 and 2017.
 As of 19 August 2017, it has hosted 22 Tests, 14 ODIs, and 1 T20I.

 History

-The stadium was named after a British woman named Green who used to go horse riding there, and is nicknamed 'Billiards Table', and also 'Woolmer's turf', after the late cricket coach and player Bob Woolmer who was born in McRobert Hospital opposite to the stadium.
+The stadium was named after a British woman named Green, who practiced horseback riding at the site.
+It is nicknamed the 'Billiards Table', and 'Woolmer's turf' after the late cricket coach and player Bob Woolmer, who was born in the McRobert Hospital opposite the stadium.

 It is the only stadium in India where a student gallery is available.
 Green Park has the largest manually operated scoreboard in the world.
 It also has video screens that are used during international matches.

 India's first Test win over Australia in December 1959 was at the Green Park ground.
 This was also the first match to be played on a turf wicket here.

-Since 1957 India has lost only twice at Kanpur, both times to the West Indies, in 1958 and again in 1983.
+Since 1957, India has lost only two Test matches at Kanpur, both to the West Indies (in 1958 and 1983).